 By using a product backlog!

-It’s an ordered list of what features and fixes (items) are required in the product as well as a single source of requirements for an upcoming sprint.
+This official Scrum artifact is an ordered list of what features and fixes (items) are required in the product as well as a single source of requirements for an upcoming sprint.

 It helps you: